 But what about other devices?
-What will happen to the other non-Pixel Android phones that were a part of the Android Beta program?
-Read on to find out everything you need to know about the Android 9.0 Pie update schedule, which devices are compatible with Android Pie, how to install Android Pie updates, and more.
+Which ones have already received Android Pie and which ones are expected to get it in the near future?
+Read on to find out everything you need to know about the Android 9.0 Pie update schedule, along with how to install Android Pie updates and much more.

 Key Android Pie update features